demisto/content/Packs/AzureSentinel/Scripts/MicrosoftSentinelSetOwner/README.md

 This script can be run from the war room or used by a layout to set the owner field in Microsoft Sentinel.

+Note:

+- The `Owner` field can only be modified in XSOAR just when the `Mirroring Direction` in the Instance Settings is set to `Incoming` or `Incoming and Outgoing`.

 ## Script Data

 ---